TomQuartz/kubedirect-ae/README.md

 For the convenience of reproduction, `all.sh` can directly generate plots from the results if run to completion.
 You can find them under `results/figures/${ID}`.

-Each run of `all.sh` should take at least 1.5 hours to complete.
+Each run of `all.sh` should take at 2 hours to complete.

 ## Troubleshooting